Training technologically empowered forces

 Stage 3

-Final submission and presentation
+Final submission & presentation

 After considering the assigned moderator’s feedback and updating your paper and slides accordingly, you will then have the opportunity to submit both for final approval by your moderator.